 The centrality of a node in a graph provides the measure of the relative importance of a node in the network.
-The node is important in the network if it: (a) interconnects more nodes than others, (b) can be reached easily by other nodes, or (c) can reach other nodes easily.
 The objective of improved retrieval time in replication makes the centrality measures more important.
 There are various centrality measures; for instance, closeness centrality, degree centrality, betweenness centrality, eccentricity centrality, and eigenvector centrality.
 We only elaborate on the closeness, betweenness, and eccentricity centralities because we are using the aforesaid three centralities in this work.
 For the remainder of the centralities, we encourage the readers to review [24].